The federal electoral process has many safeguards, including measures to inform voters, check their ID, and keep votes secret and secure.

 - Election workers follow specific procedures that enable compliance with the Canada Elections Act and keep records of everything they do.

-- Each polling station (table with a voters list and ballot box) is staffed by a pair of election workers.
-Only authorized people are allowed inside the polling station.
+- Each polling station (table with a voters list and ballot box) is staffed by an election worker.
+Only authorized people are allowed inside the polling place.

 - Candidates or their representative may observe voting without interfering.
 In fact, no one is allowed to interfere with voting.